preqon/preqon.github.io/projects/honours.md

 ## Skills gained

-- Fundamentals of information theory.
-- Familiarity working with neural data (LFP recordings and spike trains).
-- Statistical inference in an information theoretic context.
-- Building complex statistically-driven models of a fundamental principle (in this case information transfer).
+- Scientific writing.
+- Technical documentation.
 - Extensive literature research.
 - Inter-disciplinary communication (worked with neuroscientists, physicists and computer scientists).
+- Neuroscientific research.
+- Time-series analysis.
+- Neural data analysis (LFP recordings and spike trains).
+- Applications of
+    - information theory.
+    - complex systems modelling.
+- Statistical inference in an information theoretic/dynamical systems context.
+- How to design an empirical model of a fundamental principle (in this case, that fundamental principle was information transfer).

 ## Longer description